San Diego Fire–Rescue Department: History

 Before the formation of the San Diego Fire Department in 1889, San Diego's fire protection services were largely volunteer based.
 On May 17, 1869, the Pioneer Hook & Ladder Company was established with a budget of $250 and a volunteer staff of 50 people.
 By 1887, San Diego had two horse drawn steam fire engines, a hose wagon with 3,500 feet of hose, eleven horses and a large fire bell purchased for $500 (which is currently on display in front of Fire Station 1).
 However, up until this point, all fire companies within the city were still volunteer and largely unorganized.

 In 1888, a series of disastrous fires occurred in the City of San Diego.
 In addition to these fires, the City of San Diego saw its population boom from 3,000 in 1880 to 30,000 by 1887.
 A new city charter was adopted in the spring of 1889 where a provision was made for the organization of a paid fire department.
 The control of this department was vested in a board of fire commissioners, appointed by the mayor.
 On August 5, 1889, San Diego established a paid, trained and organized fire protection service called the San Diego Fire Department.
 The newly formed San Diego Fire Department was led by Chief Engineer A.B.
 Cairnes.

-In 1894, seeing a need for larger ladders to rescue occupants out of the increasing number of tall buildings in San Diego, Chief Cairnes invented and patented the first ever aerial ladder.
-The sixty foot, two section wooden, horse drawn, aerial ladder was the first of its kind in the United States.
-Fire departments from all across the country including San Francisco, Chicago and New York purchased this new exciting piece of apparatus from Chief Cairnes.
+In 1894, Chief Cairnes developed and patented an aerial ladder to enable fire departments to rescue occupants from taller buildings in San Diego.
+The 60-foot, two-section wooden ladder was horse-drawn and was the first aerial ladder of its type in the United States.
+Fire departments in cities including San Francisco, Chicago, and New York subsequently purchased the apparatus.

 By 1917, San Diego had become the first major fire department on the West Coast to be totally mechanized.
 As a result, the last team of fire horses was turned over to the City Yards where they continued their service hauling trash wagons.
 Also in 1917, the San Diego Fire Department made world-wide publicity by using an “aeroplane” and the crew from Station 4 as the first aerial fire fighting unit.
 Ultimately the aircraft did not prove practical, but paved the way for continued progression with new ideas throughout the department.

 In 1919, San Diego Fire Department made history once again by building the first gasoline powered fire boat in the world.
 This boat, named the “Bill Ketner” was built by the Firemen assigned to Station 6, which is now the Fire House Museum.
 The fire boat had the ability to pump ten powerful hose streams and had two deck guns.